chron/outpost18/README.md

 ## TODO

-1. Draws, discards (esp start of turn discard!) and re-shuffling the discard pile
+1. Start of turn discard
+1. Using attack pool and associated targeting restrictions
 1. Victory condition
-1. Using attack pool and associated targeting restrictions
 1. Destroying upgrades sends them to your hand!
 1. Attack and other card abilities
+1. Undo and "are you sure?" warnings
 1. Tooltips and viewing the contents of the discard pile (make sure top is face-up)
 1. Card art, human-friendly text, and layout
 1. Animations!